Dogs bring a lot of joy into our homes! However, they can also bring unwanted odors—even if they’re trained well.

 Pet Urine Removal in Friendswood, Texas

-Even if your dog is extremely well trained, is likely the pet stains and odors will occur.
+Even if your dog is extremely well trained, it’s likely that pet stains and odors will occur.
 If you’re having a tough time getting rid of pet stains and odors completely, enlist the help of Elite Green Team Chem-Dry!